‘ACE, KING, QUEEN, JACK’

 Please feel free to comment on my review.

 Here’s another enjoyable ‘All Creatures’ episode from Series 4.
-I can’t say I’m enamored with it especially with a lack of Tristan.
+I can’t say I’m enamoured with it especially with a lack of Tristan.
 But I find I’m getting into the new reboot set-up that’s not the original.

 ‘Ace, King, Queen, Jack’, the seventh Series 4 episode of ‘All Creatures’ is by Terry Hodgkinson, based on the James Herriot books.
 Terry Hodgkinson previously wrote ‘The Pig Man Cometh’ in the TV series.